Cognigy/Documentation/docs/ai/empower/agentic-ai/getting-started.md

 This guide walks you through the process of creating a Project with an AI Agent powered by a large language model (LLM).
-You'll learn how to create an AI Agent with the persona of a customer support engineer, implement a tool to unlock accounts by validating the email provided by the user, and test your Flow using the Interaction Panel.
+You'll learn how to create an AI Agent with the persona of a customer support engineer, implement a tool to unlock accounts by validating the user email, and test your Flow using the Interaction Panel.

-## Before you Begin
+## Prerequisites

 - Ensure you have access to your Cognigy.AI account and have [configured a primary LLM](overview.md#prerequisites).
 - During the Flow Configuration steps, an [Email Notification Node](../../build/node-reference/data/email-notification.md) will be used.
 Make sure your SMTP server settings are properly configured to receive notifications.